-Menopause is a big transitional phase in your life.
-And while this phase can be challenging on its own, those who have Attention-Deficit / Hyperactivity Disorder (ADHD) face even more unique day-to-day struggles during this time.
+Menopause can be a major transitional phase in life.
+This phase can be hard on its own, but people with Attention-Deficit / Hyperactivity Disorder (ADHD) face even more unique day-to-day struggles during this time.

 ADHD is a brain disorder that makes it hard to stay focused.
-While it's often thought of as a condition in children, more adults are being diagnosed with ADHD.
-While researchers are still trying to understand what causes ADHD, there's some evidence to suggest that it’s related to a combination of genetics and environment.
+While it's often thought of as a condition in children, adults are also being diagnosed with ADHD.
+Researchers are still trying to figure out what causes ADHD.
+But there's some evidence to suggest that it’s linked to both genetics and the environment.

 It’s estimated that 2-3% of adult females in the United States have ADHD.
 Other mental health conditions, such as depression and anxiety, often co-occur with ADHD.
 The diagnosis of ADHD may be confused with some of these other conditions.

-Of the 3 primary types of ADHD, adult women are often diagnosed with the inattentive type, as opposed to the hyperactive-impulsive type or a combination of the two.
+Out of the 3 main types of ADHD, adult females are often diagnosed with the inattentive type.
+The other two types are hyperactive-impulsive type or a combination of the two.
 The most common symptoms of inattentive ADHD include:

 - Making careless mistakes.